sinbadthepoet/sinbadthepoet.github.io/index.md

 published: true
 ---

 Hello!
 I'm Haider Ali, a **Game Designer** with a fiery passion for immersive sims, emergent narrative, and systemic game design!
-I've been developing games since 2020, though I've been thinking about game design for much much longer!
-I recently graduated from Ontario Tech Univeristy and completed a research position working on 3D Reconstruction, Gaussian Splatting and Virtual Avatars.
+I've been developing games since 2020, though I've been thinking about game design for much longer!
+I recently graduated from Ontario Tech University and completed a research position working with 3D Reconstruction, Gaussian Splatting, and Virtual Avatars.

 **[Check out my projects here!](https://sinbadthepoet.github.io/projects/)**